flexyford/pull-request-template/README.md

 Just a reminder, writing a Pull Request, like code, is a process.
 It requites more than one iteration to get it right.

 ## Learning
+_The `Learning` section explains 'WHAT I learned in boating school today is ...'_

 Approach each PR as a docuement for sharing knowledge.
 When we teach the assignee/reviewer through a Pull Request, we build confidence that the developer has taken due dilligence during the research phase.

 The assignee is not treated as a Merge Button Gatekeeper, but a collaborator.
-An enlightening PR invites everyone to learn and and be part of the process of shipping code.
+Awell written PR invites everyone to learn and and be part of the process of shipping code.

-#### Blog Posts
 - Thanks to [Github Templates](https://github.com/blog/2111-issue-and-pull-request-templates) for making this possible
 - More fine-grained reading on [Writing the Perfect Pull Request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request)